Adam Swanson inside one of Richard Serra’s Torqued Ellipses at Dia Beacon in New York.

 Adam Swanson

-Adam Swanson is a writer, editor, and suicidologist.
+Adam Swanson is a writer and suicidologist.
 His work has appeared in Oprah Daily, The Washington Post, Khôra, The Rumpus, and elsewhere.
-He’s received fellowships from the Creative Writing Program at Emerson College, Writing by Writers, and Lambda Literary.
-In 2024, Adam was named the inaugural literary arts fellow at the Sitka Center for Art and Ecology.
-A Pushcart Prize nominee, Adam has also held artist-in-residence positions with Writing by Writers in Colorado and the Sitka Center in Oregon.
+He has received fellowships from Writing by Writers, Lambda Literary, and the Creative Writing Program at Emerson College.
+A Pushcart Prize nominee, Adam was named the inaugural literary arts fellow at the Sitka Center for Art and Ecology in 2024.

-Professionally, Adam is the senior technical assistance and state partnerships advisor with the Suicide Prevention Resource Center at EDC, a global nonprofit advancing health, education, and economic opportunity initiatives.
-He is also a coach for the Equity-Grounded Leadership Fellow Program at The College for Behavioral Health Leadership, and for several years, he served on the 988 Lifeline’s Lived Experience Advisory Committee.
-His other past roles include positions with the National Council for Mental Wellbeing, Mental Health America, and the United States Senate.
+Adam is a project director at EDC.org, a global nonprofit dedicated to initiatives in health, education, and economic opportunity, and serves as the senior technical assistance and state partnerships advisor for the Suicide Prevention Resource Center.
+He is also a coach for the Equity-Grounded Leadership Fellows Program at The College for Behavioral Health Leadership.
+His past professional roles include positions with the National Council for Mental Wellbeing, Mental Health America, and the United States Senate.

-Adam studied sociology at Western Kentucky University and earned a master’s degree in public policy from George Mason University.
-In 2018, he completed the LGBT Health Policy and Practice Graduate Certificate Program at George Washington University, where he received the AIDS Healthcare Foundation student award.
+Adam holds a Master of Public Policy from George Mason University, and in 2018, he completed the LGBT Health Policy and Practice Graduate Certificate Program at George Washington University, where he received the AIDS Healthcare Foundation Student Award.
+He completed his Master of Fine Arts in creative writing coursework at Emerson College in 2024.